fhdsl/Environmental_Justice/docs/index.md

       toc: true
 ---

-# About this Module {-}
+# About These Modules {-}

 This is a collection of modules intended to teach students about environmental justice through the [EPA's EJ Screen tool](https://www.epa.gov/ejscreen).

 These modules use a three-tiered system to educate across experience levels.
+Modules are also broken up by the intended audience: data science and/or STEM majors, social science majors, and those participating in socially engaged arts learning.

 ![](assets/ej_screen.png)